jessewaites/piratebroadcast.github.io/_posts/2016-07-17-Iceland-Adventure-Backpacking-Pics.md

 <br>

-<p>Once we got back on the road, right around the corner from the Seljalandsfoss waterfall, Dave found a small cavern leading into the rock.
+<p>Once we got back on the raKelsey Tierneyod, right around the corner from the Seljalandsfoss waterfall, Dave found a small cavern leading into the rock.
 We went inside and found this amazing cavern with an indoor waterfall.
 One of the most amazing places I have ever been.</p>

 <hr>